The fashion industry has a complex value chain. All actors, including customers, need to play a role to cut Greenhouse Gas Emissions.

 These sentences create confusion among potential customers and do not bring any added value regarding the sustainability of the industry.

-How is it possible to understand the environmental sustainability of a cotton t-shirt?
+How can the environmental sustainability of a cotton T-shirt be assessed?

 The first step is to make a difference between the consumption of water vs. the use of water.